Best CRNA Programs of 2022

 Nurse anesthetist programs train graduates to pursue advanced nursing careers.
 Our guide lists the best CRNA schools and provides information on admissions, curriculum, and work settings.

-Certified registered nurse anesthetists (CRNAs) administer anesthesia to patients undergoing a surgery or other medical procedure, and work in collaboration with physicians, dentists, and anesthesiologists.
+Certified registered nurse anesthetists (CRNAs) administer anesthesia to patients undergoing surgery or other medical procedures.
 CRNAs, a type of advanced practice registered nurse (APRN), often practice with a high level of autonomy.

 Featured Online Programs

 The best CRNA program for you depends on which degree you want to earn, your budget, academic background, and experience.